dipanjal/DevOps/NetNS_Ingress_Egress_Traffic/README.md

  3. Internet Connectivity | ping 8.8.8.8
  4. Access to Namespace from Outside of the network

+## What is Network Namespace ?
+Network namespace is a Linux kernel feature allows us to isolate network environments through virtualization.
+For example, using network namespaces, you can create separate network interfaces and routing tables that are isolated from the rest of the system and operate independently.
+Network Namespace is a core component of Docker Networking.
+Today we are going to simulate the Docker Networking from Scratch.

 ## Egress Packet Flow

 Packet what **goes outside** called Egress Traffic.
 Let's say we are doing ping request from the **NS1** to google dns **8.8.8.8**